Youth Leadership and Teacher Professional Development Program with Bosnia and Herzegovina

 - Family in Need -YLP Alumni from Bijeljina collected donations of food, baby clothes, toys and school supplies and distributed them to a for a local poor family of 11.
 Their project was followed closely by a number of local radio and television stations.

-For more information on the Youth Leadership Program with Bosnia and Herzegovina, contact Alison Kilkenny, Manager of Education Programs at 206-543-1571 or alison [@] fiuts.org
+For more information on the Youth Leadership and Teacher Professional Development Program with Bosnia and Herzegovina, contact Alison Kilkenny, Manager of Education Programs at 206-543-1571 or alison [@] fiuts.org

 The U.S. Department of State’s Bureau of Educational and Cultural Affairs, which sponsors the Youth Leadership Program with Bosnia and Herzegovina, promotes international mutual understanding through a wide range of academic, cultural, private-sector, professional, and sports exchange programs.
 Visit exchange.state.gov to learn more.